 The best part is no one will ever be able to tell that these delicious bars have no refined sugar in them because they still have a yummy sweetness to them.
 These lemon bars have a nutty, shortbread-like crust that is not crumbly at all!
 The topping is a creamy, super-tangy lemon curd that has a little bit of coconut milk added to it to make it extra luscious.

-I spent a lot of time developing a recipe that has a thick lemon filling that doesn’t absorb in to the crust and a crust that actually holds together and doesn’t crumble all over the place.
+I spent a lot of time developing a recipe that has a thick lemon filling that doesn’t absorb into the crust and a crust that actually holds together and doesn’t crumble all over the place.
+My favorite part of lemon bars is the filling and I wanted to make sure there was plenty of that.
+I especially don’t like it when it absorbs too much into the crust.
 I hope you too love this recipe as much as I do.

 I would love to know what occasion you make these Paleo lemon bars for and who you could get to eat them.
 Please comment below.

 If you like these Paleo Lemon Bars, you may also like these recipes:Print

 Lemon Bars Recipe (Paleo, Clean Eating, Gluten Free)

 These lemon bars have a nutty, shortbread-like crust that is not crumbly at all!
 The topping is a creamy, super tangy lemon curd that has a little bit of coconut milk added to it to make it extra luscious.
 My 4 year old is a bit of a sugar fanatic(it’s a problem) and he was obsessed with these bars!
 He begged me for them constantly though he didn’t realize that there is only about 1/2 tablespoon of honey in each bar.
 I felt pretty good about giving him these bars as a much healthier alternative.
 My husband and I could not get enough of these, either.